ridencww/Word100py/README.md

 The functionality and structure of this library was patterned after the fine work by LeRoy Miller, who wrote the library for the Arduino.
 LeRoy did the heavy lifting, gathering up the word tables and defining the say() routines that really make the boards shine.
 LeRoy credited Mark Ganis for contribution of the original saynumber code, and I will extend my appreciation for his work as well.

 https://github.com/kd8bxp/Word100

+## Version History

+1.0 - Initial release with provisional support of the BBT

 ## License